 19 June 1595 to 19 March 1644

 Guru Ji received his training in martial arts and spirituality from Baba Buddha Ji.
-The Guru Hargobind developed a strong and brave Sikh army to protect the poor and destroy dictators.
+Guru Hargobind developed a strong and brave Sikh army to protect the poor and destroy dictators.
 Guru Ji also built the Akal Takht Sahib in 1608, which is in the present-day Darbar Sahib.
 Guru Hargobind Sahib ji wore the two swords of Miri (temporal power) and Piri (spiritual power) by Baba Buddha ji after the martyrdom of Guru Arjan Dev ji.
 He founded Kiratpur city in the Rupnagar District.
-Guru Hargobind Sahib Ji is the 1st Guru who fought and won defensive battles against Mughal forces.
+Guru Hargobind Sahib Ji is the first Guru who fought and won defensive battles against Mughal forces.

 7. Shri Guru Har Rai Ji